How to Build a Prediction Market Platform Like Polymarket

 Furthermore, launch with a small set of high-quality markets rather than flooding the platform immediately.
 A focused, well-resolved initial market set builds the reputation necessary to attract organic liquidity and press coverage in the first months post-launch.

-Cost Breakdown to Build a Prediction Markets Platform
+Cost to Build a Prediction Market Platform: Full 2025 Breakdown

-Development costs vary significantly based on team location, feature scope, and audit requirements.
-Here is a realistic cost framework for teams planning their first Polymarket clone development project, based on current market rates for experienced blockchain development teams.
+The cost to build a prediction market platform varies significantly based on team location, feature scope, audit requirements, and chosen blockchain network.
+Here is a realistic cost framework for teams planning their first build, based on current market rates for experienced blockchain development teams in 2025.

 Core Development Cost Ranges

-• Smart contract development: $30,000 – $80,000 depending on the number of contract modules and complexity of the liquidity model.
+• Smart contract development: $30,000 – $80,000 depending on the number of contract modules and the complexity of the chosen liquidity model.

 • Smart contract security audits: $20,000 – $60,000 for two independent audits from reputable firms.
-This cost is non-negotiable and should never be cut to reduce budget.
+This cost is non-negotiable and should never be cut to reduce the overall budget.

 • Oracle integration and configuration: $5,000 – $15,000 including fallback resolution system development and failure-mode testing.